Swelling after lens replacement. Rehabilitation after cataract removal

 2. Cataract (secondary).

 The likelihood of developing a problem such as macular edema increases if the patient has had an eye injury in the past.
-In addition, there is an increased risk of edema after surgery in people suffering from glaucoma, high blood sugar and inflammatory processes occurring in the choroid.
+In addition, there is an increased risk of swelling after surgery in people suffering from glaucoma, high blood sugar and inflammatory processes occurring in the choroid.

 Common complications are described below.